DO NOT FEAR the high school transcript.

 Parents sometimes forget, or never really realize, that they are the ones in charge of their child’s education when homeschooling.
 This means that you (or your child) decide what they will study and what the graduation requirements are for them.
 I know one family whose student had to build a tiny home to graduate from their homeschool.
 Unless your student has an after-graduation plan with specific entrance requirements, you are in charge of setting this standard.

 Now that we have cleared this up, it is helpful to note that colleges, scholarships, and employers are accustomed to the idea and format of a transcript.
 Aside from sharing this with others, it is also a wonderful record for your student to remember what they studied in their high school years.
-I am going to share my easy-peasy steps to create a great high school transcript for your students.
-(Don’t worry, we even have a convenient cheat sheet to remind you of the steps.)
+I am sharing my easy-peasy steps to create a great high school transcript for your students.
+(Don’t worry, we even have a convenient cheat sheet to remind you of the steps with a printable diploma 👇)

 the easy-peasy steps to creating high school transcripts

-- Start a file folder and label it, “Johnny’s Transcript Info.”
+1. Start by labeling a file folder, “Johnny’s Transcript Info.”

-- Every time your child does anything you think might be high school-level work, write a brief description of this class, project, course, field trip, etc. on a sticky note and put it in the file folder.
-Pro tip: If you can add an estimate of the number of hours spent on this item it will help you later.
+2. Every time Johnny does anything you think might be high school-level work, write a brief description of this class, project, course, field trip, etc. on a sticky note and put it in the file folder.
+Pro tip: If you can, add an estimate of the number of hours spent on this item it will help you later.
 NOTE: You may include things no matter your child’s age.
 If they are 10 and doing a high school level project it goes into the transcript.

 4. Here are the items you will want to include on the transcript: